 “The pseudo thumb is definitely more than just a nub… It has both a bone and cartilaginous extension and three distinct muscles that move it.
 The pseudo thumb can wriggle in space and exert an amount of force equivalent to almost half the aye-aye’s body weight.
 So it would be quite useful for gripping,” Adam Hartstone-Rose, lead author of a paper, said to Phys.Org.
 Researchers checked the females and found that they too had these structures.

 Aye-ayes are not unique in having a sixth finger.
 Some pandas have been identified as having an extra digit that helps them in gripping surfaces.
 A few species of moles have extra fingers that help them with digging.
-Researchers believe that aye-ayes may have developed the extra digit to compensate for their other fingers that tend to be specialized for certain tasks.
+Researchers believe that aye-ayes may have developed the extra digit to compensate for their other fingers, which tend to be specialized for certain tasks.

 “The third or middle finger is the thinnest and can be moved independently, used by the aye-aye to tap the trees, to groom, and also to drink, moving water to the aye-aye’s mouth at a speed of 3 strokes per second.
 The fourth finger is the longest and is used by the aye-aye for feeding, particularly to scoop out the insect larvae from inside the tree,” according to IP Factly.